 Panama Papers: UK PM under pressure over family wealth

-The revelations, which made front page news in most British papers, are embarrassing for the Conservative leader who has sought to lead international efforts to improve financial transparency and whose government is hosting an anti-corruption summit covering the issue next month.
+The revelations are embarrassing for the prime minister, who has sought to lead international efforts to improve financial transparency and whose government is hosting an anti-corruption summit covering the issue next month.

-His late father Ian Cameron helped found Blairmore Holdings Inc, an investment fund based in the Bahamas, in the early 1980s and he was reportedly one of five UK-based directors until shortly before his death in 2010.
+The prime minister's father Ian Cameron helped found Blairmore Holdings Inc, an investment fund based in the Bahamas, in the early 1980s and was reportedly one of five UK-based directors until shortly before his death in 2010.

 "In 30 years, Blairmore has never paid a penny of tax in the UK on its profits," said The Guardian newspaper, which has seen the leaked documents along with the BBC.

-There is no suggestion that the company acted illegally by hiring local staff or that the family did not pay British tax on any repatriated assets.
+There is no suggestion that the fund acted illegally or that the family did not pay tax on any repatriated assets.

 Legislation forcing British companies to disclose who owns and benefits from their activities comes into force in June.

-The revelations form part of a global scandal prompted by the leak of 11.5 million confidential documents from the Panamanian law firm Mossack Fonseca, which specialises in creating offshore shell companies.
+The revelations emerged from the leak of 11.5 million confidential documents from Mossack Fonseca, which specialises in creating offshore shell companies.

 © 2016 AFP